Thursday, April 18, 2013

 As the balloon climbs and more barriers are removed, it can start to move at it's natural rate (flow).

-The benefit of Scrum is the removal of obstacles, not the solving of problems.
 The problems Scrum expose need to be addressed.
 Only then can the performance of the team increase.

 If Scrum shows you something that is hurting the development process, you need to adjust the process to remove the delay to the team.